-In patients with low-risk disease, who were asymptomatic or only mildly symptomatic with upper respiratory tract symptoms, deferral of 14 days after first negative PCR is a minimum and a new PCR is recommended before the start of conditioning, while in patients with moderate to severe COVID-19 disease, it is recommended to defer the transplantation for at least three months.
+In patients with high-risk disease, stem cell transplantation should be deferred until the patient is asymptomatic and has two negative virus PCR swabs taken at least 24 hours apart.
+In patients with low-risk disease deferral of 14 days after first negative PCR is a minimum and a new PCR is recommended before the start of conditioning, while in patients with moderate to severe COVID-19 disease, it is recommended to defer the transplantation for at least three months.